hephaestus-compiler-project/hephaestus-pldi-eval/README.md

 ## RQ3: Effectiveness of Mutations (Section 4.4)

-For the third research question, first we will use `database/bugs.json` to reproduce Figure 7c that shows how many bugs does each component revealed.
+For the third research question, we will first use `database/bugs.json` to reproduce Figure 7c, which shows how many bugs each component revealed.
 To do so, run:

 ```
-hephaestus@fe6883e92441:~$ python eval-scripts/process_bugs.py database/bugs.json rq3
+hephaestus@e0456a9b520e:~$ python eval-scripts/process_bugs.py database/bugs.json rq3
                          Figure 7c
 ============================================================
 Component           groovyc   kotlinc   Java      Total